Chris Landtiser

 A deployment playbook for getting this agent into the hands of every employee in your org so adoption becomes personal, not generic.

 This session includes a live build in Agent Builder and can flex between 30 and 60 minutes.
-I'm currently leading enterprise Copilot adoption across 10,000 users and can tailor the demo depth to your audience's technical level.
+Demo depth is easily scaled to your audience's technical level, from first-time opening Agent Builder to deep dive understanding of the Instructions structure.
 Happy to coordinate on format.

 National Catholic Education and Artificial Intelligence Conference Upcoming